 1. When your period will return varies from woman to woman

-The biggest factor that affects your period's return is whether or not you are breastfeeding.
+The biggest factor that affects your first period after having a baby is whether or not you are breastfeeding.
 "If a woman is not breastfeeding, then the first menses usually returns at six weeks postpartum to three months postpartum," says Elizabeth Sauter, MD, Fellow of The American Congress of Obstetricians and Gynecologists.

 Before you get back to it, whenever that is, it can help to add some new undies from THINX, to your dresser drawer.
 We especially love the chic and practical Hi-Waist undies for postpartum—or any—bodies.

-2. Your first postpartum period will probably be heavier than ever
+2. Your first postpartum period will probably be heavier than before

-Whenever your period does return, it will likely be in full force as it's not only the shedding of your uterine lining, but also the shedding of any clots or blood from the delivery process.
+Whenever your period does return after having a baby, it will likely be in full force as it's not only the shedding of your uterine lining, but also the shedding of any clots or blood from the delivery process.
 (And you thought you got past that during the initial round of postpartum bleeding!)

 3. Your menstrual cycle may not be as easy to track

-For breastfeeding mamas, even once your period returns, it may not come back in exactly 28 days (or whatever frequency you were used to).
-However, for some women, this is a silver-lining.
+For breastfeeding mamas, even once your period returns after you give birth, it may not come back in exactly 28 days (or whatever frequency you were used to).
+However, for some women, this is a silver lining.

 "Many mothers who had irregular menses prepregnancy in fact start more regular menses postpartum," says Sauter, adding the disclaimer this isn't always the case, especially for women with polycystic ovarian syndrome.